catloafsoft/mailing/packages/cli/README.md

 ![NPM Version](https://img.shields.io/npm/v/%40catloafsoft%2Fmailing)
 [![](https://dcbadge.vercel.app/api/server/fdSzmY46wY?style=flat)](https://discord.gg/fdSzmY46wY)

-**NOTE**: This is a fork of [sofn-xyz/mailing](https://github.com/sofn-xyz/mailing), which appears to now be abandonware, with some much-needed updates to the codebase.
-Most notably, it now supports React 19 and many packages have been updated to the latest versions to fix security vulnerabilities.
+**NOTE**: This is a fork of [sofn-xyz/mailing](https://github.com/sofn-xyz/mailing), which appears to now be abandonware, with significant modernization and improvements to the codebase.
+Major updates include:

+- **React 19** and **Next.js 15** support
+- **Pure ESM architecture** with **Vite integration** for 3.5x faster builds
+- **Node.js 18+** requirement with modern JavaScript (ES2022)
+- Security vulnerability fixes and dependency updates
+- Improved build performance and developer experience

 ## ●&nbsp;&nbsp;Build, test, send emails with React

 - Build email templates with React components [Examples](https://www.mailing.run/docs/templates)
 - MJML components that work across clients (Outlook!)
 - Preview server with live reload for quick development
+- **Vite-powered builds** with 3.5x faster compilation times
+- **Pure ESM architecture** for modern JavaScript performance
 - Dev mode opens emails in your browser instead of sending
 - Test mode for ensuring emails send and have the correct content
-- Plays well with js frameworks like next.js, redwood.js, remix
+- Plays well with js frameworks like **Next.js 15**, redwood.js, remix
-- Written in TypeScript, inspired by Action Mailer from Ruby on Rails
+- Written in **TypeScript with ES2022** support, inspired by Action Mailer from Ruby on Rails

 ## ●&nbsp;&nbsp;Why?